 Determining which is First, MRSA or swollen lymph nodes

-There are tests that a physician can order to help answer the question as to which came first the bacteria or the swollen lymph gland, but when MRSA is present, the first priority will be to get it under control immediately to prevent it from spreading to other parts of the body and causing a life threatening infection.
-Once it is responding to treatment further tests may be done to determine if there are other medical conditions that contributed to the MRSA infection.
-If there was a recent surgery, test will be done to determine if the infection was acquired during the medical procedure or from the facility.
+There are tests that a physician can order to help answer the question as to which came first the bacteria or the swollen lymph gland.
+Still, when MRSA is present, the priority will be to get it under control immediately to prevent it from spreading to other parts of the body and causing a life-threatening infection.
+Once it is responding to treatment, further tests may be done to determine if other medical conditions contributed to the MRSA infection.
+If there were a recent surgery, the test would be done to determine if the disease was acquired during the medical procedure or from the facility.

-MRSA can be treated with antibiotics but there are fewer choices for effective treatment.
-Swollen lymph nodes are treated by treating the disease, infection, or injury that caused the swelling.
-For more information on lymph nodes go to MayoClinic.com and for MRSA go to MedlinePlus.
+MRSA can be treated with antibiotics, but there are fewer choices for effective treatment.
+Swollen lymph nodes are managed by treating the disease, infection, or injury that caused the swelling.
+For more information on lymph nodes, go to MayoClinic.com and for MRSA go to MedlinePlus.